soir20/processing-mode-template/README.md

 # Processing Mode Template
 This is an example setup to create a new mode in [Processing 3](https://processing.org/).
 It extends Processing's default Java mode, though you can easily remove the Java mode dependencies to create a mode for a different language.

-This template has been tested with Processing 3.5.4 and 3.0.0.
+This template has been tested with Processing 3.5.4, 3.0, and 3.0a11.
+3.0a10 and previous versions will not load the template.

 ## Credits
 The mode templates for previous versions created by [Martin Leopold](https://github.com/martinleopold/TemplateMode) and [Joel Moniz](https://github.com/joelmoniz/TemplateMode/tree/3.0-compatibility) provided a guide for this template.

 This repository is a GitHub template and has some unnecessary files removed.
-It also works on newer Processing versions (tested on 3.5.4 and 3.0.0).
+It also works on newer Processing versions (tested on 3.5.4, 3.0, and 3.0a11).

 ## Setup Instructions
 ### Prerequisites